LunarG/VulkanTools/vkconfig/vkconfig.md

 The Vulkan Configurator is a graphical user interface (GUI), and does not support any functionality through the system console.
 It may be launched from the console (as `vkconfig`), but no further functionality will be available from the console.
 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
-- Linux tarball: After extracting the SDK, run the `build_tools.sh` script to build `vkconfig`.
+- Linux tarball: After extracting the SDK, run `./vulkansdk lunarg-tools` to build `vkconfig`.
 Note that the Core, GUI, and Widgets modules of Qt5 must be installed prior to running the build script.
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 It will be called `vkconfig`.
 - MacOS: The tool is provided as an application bundle.
 Run it by double clicking the bundle from a file explorer.